Tr0f1k/UND1C1-Port/README.md

 ## Trying it out
 You can try out this program via GitHub Pages via this link: https://tr0f1k.github.io/UND1C1-Port/

+## Before We Start:
+Before we start it is important to mention that there was no major design work done so far.
+My main focus right now is to get all the mechanics working

 ## How It Works:

 The goal of "UND1C1" is simple: like in real footbal, you have to score more goals than your opponent to win.
 Each turn, a player can make three moves.
 He can: